Updated: 14. 2. 2024

 And How to Make it Happen?

 The most important person who can influence the mentioned factors is the Product Owner (PO).
 The task of this role is to take your vision and transfer it to the developers.
-That means creating their assignment (for example in the form of User Stories) and further work on it with them.
+That means creating their assignment (for example in the form of User Stories) and further working on it with them.
 During the process, this role can determine what is important during the product development and what is not.
-To know what you do not want from the product is often just as important as knowing what you do.
+Knowing what you do not want from the product is often just as important as knowing what you do.

 Do Not Underestimate Technologies

 Whether the application is developed by an internal team or the development is outsourced to an external company, the success of each project requires a strong technological partner.
 The chosen team can directly develop the application or just oversee the development.
-Without including the experienced team who is strong in technologies, you will needlessly examine blind alleys which can increase the costs significantly.
+Without including the experienced team that is strong in technologies, you will needlessly examine blind alleys which can increase the costs significantly.

-Therefore you should pay close attention to the selection of the technological partner who will be directly responsible for the technical quality of your application.
+Therefore, you should pay close attention to the selection of the technological partner who will be directly responsible for the technical quality of your application.
 A poor choice can lead to lower quality of the resulting product, technological debt and further costs.